 Gift Planning Vehicles

-There are many different gift planning options, each of which provides benefits in helping you create your legacy and achieve your philanhtropic goals:
+There are many different gift planning options, each of which provides benefits in helping create your legacy & achieve your philanthropic goals.

 Charitable Gift Annuity ~ Increase Your Retirement Income